HAIR

 With the intention of getting waxed next weekend, I was two days into letting the hair grow out.
 But, predictably, I got sick of waiting and went back to the usual daily shave.

 I love the feeling of a clean underarm.
 But I hate the daily tending.
-I also hate that I’m knowingly (willingly!) following this time-wasting, gender-conforming, unnecessary societal beauty standard.
+I also hate that I’m knowingly (willingly!) following this time-wasting beauty standard.

 And yet, here I am.